David Gomis

-David Cafimipon Gomis (born 21 December 1992) is a professional footballer who plays as a forward for club Châteauroux.
+David Cafimipon Gomis (born 21 December 1992) is a professional footballer who plays as a forward for Championnat National 1 club Toulon.
 Born in France, he plays for the Guinea-Bissau national team.

 Club career

 Gomis signed with Gazélec Ajaccio on 20 July 2017 after successful seasons with Toulon in the lower divisions of France.
 He made his professional debut with Gazélec Ajaccio in a 1–1 Ligue 2 tie against Valenciennes on 28 July 2017.

 International career

 Born in France, Gomis is of Senegalese and Bissau-Guinean descent.
 Gomis was called up by Guinea-Bissau in late May 2021.
 He debuted with the Guinea-Bissau national team in a 4–2 2022 FIFA World Cup qualification win over Sudan on 7 September 2021.